-In the movies, they’re almost always unlikable, if not downright treacherous and crooked.
-Sardonic and cranky, with an ever-present fedora or cigar, their loyalties are hopelessly divided between doing right by their fighter and doing what puts more green in their wallet.
-They agree to the risky fights, while taking no risks themselves, and let their prizefighter absorb the punches before making sure they absorb a juicy slice of the prize.
+In the movies, they’re almost always unlikable, if not downright treacherous and crooked, their loyalties hopelessly divided between doing right by their fighter and doing what puts more green in their pocket.
+Sardonic and cranky, with an ever-present fedora or cigar, they agree to the risky fights, while taking no risks themselves, and let their prizefighter absorb the punches after making sure they absorb a big juicy slice of said prize.
 Think Maish in Requiem For A Heavyweight, or Tiny in The Set-Up.
 Managers.
 How do they sleep at night?

 But maybe there’s another side to the story.
 Maybe managers, like it or not, are an important, if not essential, part of the equation when it comes to success in the fight game.
 Maybe, just maybe, a good manager is worth every penny that finds its way into his or her pocket.